irssi/irssi/README.md

 [![Build Status](https://travis-ci.org/irssi/irssi.svg?branch=master)](https://travis-ci.org/irssi/irssi)

-Irssi is a modular chat client that is most commonly known for its text mode user interface, but 80% of the code isn't text mode specific.
+Irssi is a modular chat client that is most commonly known for its the text mode user interface, but 80% of the code isn't text mode specific.
 Irssi comes with IRC support built in, and there are third party [ICB](https://github.com/jperkin/irssi-icb), [SILC](http://www.silcnet.org/),